Security and Authentication

 If none of the authentication methods that refer to a specific ID are appropriate, use "Question" with a generic field.
-This method generates, automatically, sequential ID numbers for each questionnaire, and passes the IDs from page to page in a hidden form field.
+This method generates, automatically, unique ID numbers for each questionnaire, and passes the IDs from page to page in a hidden form field.
 It is the easiest and most reliable method for authenticating questionnaires when no better choice is available.
 The Question method, with a specific ID field, gives a little bit more control over the IDs, especially for creating URLs, because the ID is stored in a field that can be referred to like any other field.

 For applications where the questionnaire is essentially a form, rather than a set of questions about the respondent, question authentication is also recommended.

 For applications where ViewsFlash is being used as a component in a larger system, use a Session Attribute and have the host system set that attribute before displaying the VIewsFlash questionnaires.

 These options are available always regardless of the authentication method selected above.